SOMERTON MAN MYSTERY

 Typeetters tray of letters ready for sompositing

-The compositors in New Zealand, which is where the W&T books were printed would have slightly different type setting assembly methods to their colleagues in the UK.
-Even the foundry work would turn out similar but not exact matching letters.
+The compositors in New Zealand, where the W&T books were printed would have slightly different type setting assembly methods to their colleagues in the UK.
+Even the foundry work would turn out similar but not exactly matching letters.

 Typesetters or compositors blosk of print being assembled